davidgiven/fluxengine/doc/disk-apple2.md

 understand these tweaks yet but they only become important when writing to disks, which isn't supported yet.

+[^1]: CP/M disks use the ProDOS translation for the first three tracks and a
+    different translation for all the tracks thereafter.

-[^1]: 80-track CP/M disks are interesting because all the tracks on the second
+[^2]: 80-track CP/M disks are interesting because all the tracks on the second
     side have on-disk track numbering from 80..159; the Apple II on-disk format doesn't have a side byte, so presumably this is to allow tracks on the two sides to be distinguished from each other.
 AppleDOS and ProDOS disks don't